GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/build.md

 Build
 =====

-This @PLUGIN@ plugin is built with Buck.
+This @PLUGIN@ plugin is built with Bazel.

 Clone (or link) both this plugin and also [plugins/its-base](https://gerrit-review.googlesource.com/#/admin/projects/plugins/its-base)